Zibiana/QR4SJ/README.md

 # Quantitative Reasoning for Social Justice: An Active Learning Workbook

+We are now living on the [MathForSocialJusticeOER](https://github.com/MathForSocialJusticeOER/QR4SJ).
+The version of the book on my github account is archived now.

 ### Kenan Ince and Bianca Thompson
 #### Department of Mathematics, Westminster University, Salt Lake City
 ##### Migrated from [github.com/kaince](https://github.com/kaince)